gregzawadzki/seigisecurecontact/README.md

 # seigisecurecontact
 Prestashop module intended to stop spammers from using contact form with Google ReCaptcha

+##Available translations
+English (default)
+Polish (translated)
+**Feel free to submit translations by pull requests:)**

 # How it works
 - Adds dynamically reCaptcha check to contact form